 First is the concept of present mode in general (or TV mode).
 In any dashboard you’ll see the Present Option in the top right.
 Once clicked you’ll get these two options

 The end result is a minimized dashboard that takes up the monitor's full screen capability.
+Please note that the watermark in the lower-right corner of a displayed dashboard cannot be removed.

 You can then configure whether you love the dark background (we do) or if you want to stick with a light background.
-Just click on the paint brush in the top right and you can switch background colors.
+Just click on the paintbrush in the top right and you can switch background colors.

 If you ever want to go directly to this URL with the minimized header and dark background, you can just copy the Dashboard URL and add in /TV at the end.
 For example: https://test.brightgauge.co/dashboards/a34f-11e6-b859-0e0926961905/tv